0x1-A/AutoMemProc_Beta/README.md

 **Single Memory Image**
 - The tool is designed to process a single selection of a Windows memory image at a time, ensuring a focused and thorough analysis for each chosen memory image.

-## Recommendations

-- Store AutoMemProc.ps1 in the same folder as the imagefile for faster file selection.

 ## Installation

 https://github.com/0x1-A/AutoMemProc-Beta/blob/Main/Usage%20%26%20Feature.md